msk86/MeasurementMetric/README.md

-# MeasureEmperor
+# Measurement & Metric

-## What's MeasureEmperor
+## What's Measurement & Metric
 Since we are focusing on measuring, we need a tool to help us collect metric data, also provide analytics and visualization.

-MeasureEmperor is this tool which can easily:
+Measurement & Metric is this tool which can easily:
 * Creating a new metric
 * Choosing a metric type
 * Collecting data(Manually & Automatically)